TWIML/TWIML-RAG/README.md

 3. setting up your `.env` file with necessary keys for apis & cloud services
     - sign up to the openai api, or ask Sam for the shared projects' openai api key if there is one
     - sign up to pinecone, or ask for the shared projects' pinecone api key if there is one
-    - run `python rag/setup.py` from within the top-level `rag` folder i.e. where this README is
+    - run `python rag/setup.py` or `streamlit run rag/app.py` from within the top-level `rag` folder i.e. where this README is
-        - enter your keys as prompted, and if you need to edit them change your local `.env`
+        - enter your keys as prompted in the cli, and if you need to edit them change your local `.env`
+            - best to keep a copy of this as it is not tracked by git (same for the pkgs installed in `.venv`) so if you switch branch etc. or pull they will disappear I believe
-        - if you need to add new keys to the process add them to the `RequiredEnvVars` type in `rag/rag/configs/env_vars.py`
+        - if you need to add new keys to the process add them to the `RequiredEnvVars` type in `rag/configs/env_vars.py`

 4. getting your pinecone index set up (dimensions etc.)
     - you must create a pinecone account and note the variables referring to it (key and project environment), the setup script should do the rest for you such as create an index if one under the name you entered does not exist etc.